Catholic Activity: Blessed Palms in the Home

 Prayer Service The family then gathers together.
 The father reads the account of the entry of Jesus into Jerusalem (from the Gospel of Mark 11:1-10 or Matt 21:1-11 or John 12:12-16 or Luke 19:28-40).
 Then the mother, with a lighted candle, leads the procession through all the rooms of the house.
 All sing the hymn All Glory, Laud and Honor and place a palm cross either above the door in each room, or behind the crucifix.

 Palm Weaving is a tradition found in many countries, such as Italy, Philippines, and Poland.
-Here are some links for instructions, from the simple cross to the elaborate flowers:
+Here are some links for instructions, from the simple cross to the elaborate flowers.
+Since the palms are blessed, there must be a reverence used towards the sacramental.

-- Palm Weaving: The Story... and The Art By Sister Cecilia Schmitt, EdD OSF
+- The Lost Art of Palm Weaving resources, including article: Palm Weaving: The Story... and The Art By Sister Cecilia Schmitt, EdD OSF (Word Document)

 - Palm Weaving by Anthony Parente